-5 "Since my youth" is omitted by 1% of the Greek manuscripts, of objectively inferior quality (as in NIV, NASB, LB, TEV, etc.).
+[&]quot;Since my youth" is omitted by 1% of the Greek manuscripts, of objectively inferior quality (as in NIV, NASB, LB, TEV, etc.).

-6 Jesus emphasized the commandment about loving one's neighbor because that was precisely the one that the young man was not keeping.
+2 Jesus emphasized the commandment about loving one's neighbor because that was precisely the one that the young man was not keeping.
 He went away sorrowful because Jesus made him see that he was not keeping it, and worse yet, was not prepared to keep it.

-7 This seemingly difficult statement has given rise to several attempts to avoid the literal meaning.
+This seemingly difficult statement has given rise to several attempts to avoid the literal meaning.
 However, since in verse 26 Jesus says it is "impossible" we may stay with the literal meaning.
-Jesus had already said that one cannot serve God and money, so someone who "trusts in riches" (Mark 10:24, as in 99.5% of the Greek manuscripts) simply cannot be saved (unless he abandons that trust).
+Jesus had already said that one cannot serve were really flabbergasted saying, "Who then can be saved?"
+26 So looking at them Jesus said, "With men this is impossible, but with God all things are possible."